iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 1. An authorized bank employee registers an organization decentralized identity (DID) for its bank.
 2. A customer creates a decentralized identity (DID) using a mobile application which could be a standalone credential wallet or an e-commerce shopping app.
-3. The customer requests an Issuer (e.g., the bank) to issue a credential stating their age.
+3. The customer requests an Issuer (e.g. a bank) to issue a credential stating their age.
 4. The Issuer uses previously verified information about the user held on local record and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the customer.
 5. The customer (namely Owner) downloads the credential in their app using a credential wallet.